christopher-besch/homepage/src/articles/16_open_source/open_source.md

 Furthermore, I've simplified one thing:
 You actually can take a closer look at an executable and undo the compilation.
 This process of converting an executable back into source code is called `reverse-engineering`.
-It is often incredibly tedious and unfeasable.
+It is often incredibly tedious and unfeasible.
+Additionally, technically not all programming languages produce executables.
+Though, those compilation results are captured by the concepts explained in this article, too.
+I just used *executable* as an example for a bigger class of things.

 Take a look at this typewriter.